cypress-io/cypress/CONTRIBUTING.md

 npm run lint-changed-fix
 ```

 When committing files, we run a Git pre-commit hook to lint the staged JS files.
-See the `lint-staged` script in [package.json](package.json).
+See the [`lint-staged` project](https://github.com/okonet/lint-staged).
 If this command fails, you may need to run `npm run lint-changed-fix` and commit those changes.

 ### Tests